catid/catid.io/content/posts/creator_pro/creator_pro.md

 ### Temperature

-* `Heated Build Platform`: `98C`
+* `Heated Build Platform`: `91C`

 ASA sticks pretty well to PEI and removes about as easily as ABS, at a lower temperature.
-At 93C I was getting curling on longer prints, so bumped it up another few degrees.
+At 93C I was getting some elephant's foot so dropped it a bit.

 * `Right Extruder Temperature`: `245C`